celo-org/docs/docs/celo-codebase/protocol/proof-of-stake/locked-gold-rewards.md

 ---
-title: Celo Locked Gold Rewards
+title: Celo Locked CELO Rewards
 slug: /celo-codebase/protocol/proof-of-stake/epoch-rewards/locked-gold-rewards
-description: How to earn locked gold rewards and adjust the rate for voting participation, target schedule, and deductions.
+description: How to earn locked CELO rewards and adjust the rate for voting participation, target schedule, and deductions.
 ---
-# Locked Gold Rewards
+# Locked CELO Rewards

-How to earn locked gold rewards and adjust the rate for voting participation, target schedule, and deductions.
+How to earn locked CELO rewards and adjust the rate for voting participation, target schedule, and deductions.

 ___

-## Introduction to Locked Gold Rewards
+## Introduction to Locked CELO Rewards

-Holders of Locked Gold that voted in the previous epoch for a group that elected one or more validators and have activated their votes are eligible for rewards.
-Rewards are added directly to the Locked Gold voting for that group, and re-applied as votes for that same group, so future rewards are compounded without the account holder needing to take any action.
+Holders of Locked CELO that voted in the previous epoch for a group that elected one or more validators and have activated their votes are eligible for rewards.
+Rewards are added directly to the Locked CELO voting for that group, and re-applied as votes for that same group, so future rewards are compounded without the account holder needing to take any action.
 The voting process is described further [here](/celo-codebase/protocol/proof-of-stake/locked-gold.md).

 :::tip

-Rewards to Locked Gold are totally independent from validator and validator group rewards, and are not subject to the **group share**.
+Rewards to Locked CELO are totally independent from validator and validator group rewards, and are not subject to the **group share**.

 :::